Subscribe to Body Moments Newsletter and get a FREE e-book!

 • Use the opposite arm to push your upper body back and forth as you roll up and down the brachioradialis and wrist extensor muscles.

-• For the third foam roller exercise, for the wrist flexors, also done on the floor, kneel on the ground with the foam roller in front of you.
+• Third foam roller exercise, for the wrist flexors, also done on the floor, kneel on the ground with the foam roller in front of you.

-• Place the roller under the bottom of your forearms, with your palms facing each other and thumbs up.
+• Position the roller under the bottom of your forearms, with your palms facing each other and thumbs up.

 • Roll up and down the forearms.
 You can rotate the forearms in all directions to hit the flexors and the extensors as needed to hit any sore spots.